opencv/opencv/doc/tutorials/core/basic_linear_transform/basic_linear_transform.rst

    We observe that :mat_zeros:`Mat::zeros <>` returns a Matlab-style zero initializer based on *image.size()* and *image.type()*

 #.
 Now, to perform the operation :math:`g(i,j) = \alpha \cdot f(i,j) + \beta` we will access to each pixel in image.
-Since we are operating with RGB images, we will have three values per pixel (R, G and B), so we will also access them separately.
+Since we are operating with BGR images, we will have three values per pixel (B, G and R), so we will also access them separately.
 Here is the piece of code:

    .. code-block:: cpp